patg84/ender3pro/Build_ADXL345_linux_process.md

     sudo sysctl -p /etc/sysctl.d/10-disable-rt-group-limit.conf                                             # Apply the setting immediately

-5 - Check state:
+5 - Reboot and check state (should be enabled):

     grep CONFIG_RT_GROUP_SCHED /boot/config-$(uname -r)

+6 - Proceed with ADXL345 Setup...

-## How to Setup and Add the ADXL345 to Klipper:
+## 📌How to Setup and Add the ADXL345 to Klipper:

 https://www.klipper3d.org/Measuring_Resonances.html

-Requires 2 ADXL345 chips. (x, y)
+Requires 2 ADXL345 chips (x, y) that you'll wire in and flip control with a SPDT switch.

-## Enable SPI Interface in Settings:
+## 📌Enable SPI Interface in the OS Settings:

     sudo orangepi-config